proc areadef defines a rectangular area where subsequent scaled plotting will take place.

 [minallowablesize maxallowablesize [align=right]]

-If specified, the width of the plotting area will be influenced by the data range in X.
+If specified, the width of the plotting area will be automatically adjusted based on the X data range.

 to f times the number of basic units in the range of X, in absolute units.